 CBT is based on the idea that a change in thinking can change your feelings; a change in feelings will change your behavior.
 This works in reverse also, so if you begin to make small changes in your behavior, your feelings will start to change and eventually your thinking will change.
 A change in thinking will result in a change in the neurochemicals in your brain.

-If you are looking out on the world through dirty glasses, then of course the world will look dirty and gray.
+If you are looking out at the world through dirty glasses, then, of course, the world will look dirty and gray.

 Dialectic Behavioral Therapy (DBT) is a close cousin to CBT.